jessicascarborough/432-2021/classes/class02/README.md

 ## References for Today's Material

-- I don't make reference to this within the slides, but I want to call your attention to Jonas Kristoffer Lindeløv [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/), which makes the point that a wide range of "statistical tests" are just linear models, including all of the ANOVA and ANCOVA models we'll build today.
+- Jonas Kristoffer Lindeløv's post [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/) makes the point that a wide range of "statistical tests" are just linear models, including all of the ANOVA and ANCOVA models we'll build today.
+While I don't refer to this within the slides, I was motivated by it in deciding to present these ideas exclusively through the lens of regression.

 ## Announcements